It’s Just Like Swimming a Lap

 A radical prostatectomy for cancer is notorious for its impact on genito-urinary functions.
 Without that gland, and other plumbing bits removed, urine drips, flows, or even gushes easily from the bladder.
 The nerves which stimulate erection are shocked into somnolence.
 Months, if not years, of rehabilitation can sometimes help, but a return to normal function is not guaranteed.

 Sex was another matter.
-In medical school, I learned that separate nerve pathways control erection and ejaculation/orgasm.
+I learned that separate nerve pathways control erection and ejaculation/orgasm.
 I also learned that men with a severed spinal cord can still make sperm, and ejaculate them during sex, despite being unable to create much less sustain an erection.

 I began working on both processes.
 Within several weeks of the surgery, I successfully induced orgasm and the feeling of ejaculation with manual stimulation.
 This produced not only the usual pleasure, but also a meta-pleasure, that I was not totally broken, that I could enjoy some semblance of a sex life.
 The trick would be integrating it into my relationship with Cheryl.